jeremybarbet/react-native-modalize/docs/PROPSMETHODS.md

 ### `flatListProps`

-An object to pass any of the react-native flat list's props and replace the scrollview with it.
+An object to pass any of the react-native flat list's props. and replace the scrollview with it.

 Refer to the [`react-native` flat list documentation](https://facebook.github.io/react-native/docs/flatlist#props) to know all the avaibles props.